 Mr. Parker's experience includes advising:

-- Facebook regarding the CMA's investigation into its acquisition of Giphy
+- Facebook in relation to its proposed acquisition of Giphy

 - KKR regarding the CMA’s investigation into its acquisition of OverDrive

 - iZettle in relation to the CMA’s Phase 2 investigation into its acquisition by PayPal

 - Rowan Companies in relation to the CMA’s investigation into its merger with Ensco

 - Electro Rent Corporation in relation to the CMA’s Phase 2 investigation of its acquisition of Microlease Inc and the subsequent CAT appeal